 The Group recognises an allowance for expected credit losses (ECLs) for all debt instruments not held at fair value through profit or loss.
 ECLs are based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Group expects to receive, discounted at an approximation of the original EIR.
 ECLs are recognised in two stages.
 For credit exposures for which there has not been a significant increase in credit risk since initial recognition, ECLs are provided for credit losses that result from default events that are possible within the next 12-months (12-month ECL).
-For those credit exposures for which there has been a significant increase in credit losses expected over the remaining life of the exposure, irrespective of the timing of the default (lifetime ECL).
+For those credit exposures for which there has been a significant increase in credit risk since initial recognition, a loss allowance is required for credit losses expected over the remaining life of the exposure, irrespective of the timing of the default (lifetime ECL).